earth-system-radiation/rte-rrtmgp/tests/Readme.md

 ## Verification and validation

-The Makefile target `clear_sky_regression` is used for verification, meaning ensuring the package produces results as expected (e.g. that the rescaling approximation used for LW scattering reduces to the no-scattering solution in the absence of clouds), and for validation, meaning
+Programs in this directory are used for verification, meaning ensuring the package produces results as expected (e.g. that the rescaling approximation used for LW scattering reduces to the no-scattering solution in the absence of clouds), and for validation, meaning